PPC Management South Africa: What Good Management Looks Like

 Strong managers keep checking:

-• which searches are converting
+• which searches are converting.

-• which searches are poor-fit
+• which searches are poor-fit.

-• which search patterns are emerging
+• which search patterns are emerging.

-• which negative keywords need to be added
+• which negative keywords need to be added.

 2. They treat bidding as a commercial decision

-Bidding is not only a platform setting.
+Bidding is more than a platform setting.

 It is part of budget strategy.